ipcrm/pe_failover/README.markdown

 ## Known Issues
-- Needs tested on other supported platforms for masters
 - Exported resources are NOT protected and should not be used with this setup (or at least not used with purge resources)